davidp84/SEPMA2/README.txt

 3. Technician menu

-After logging in (2.2), you will be able to select the option '2 - Technician Login' to access the Technician Menu feature.
+After logging in (2.2), you will be able to access the Technician Menu feature.

 In your terminal, the running program will display four technician menu options: